 Cons

-• Some routines may require practice to master
+• Some methods may require practice with sleight of hand

 Effect